venuputcha/native-video-chat-app/README.md

 ## Why Hello?
-Its 2018, WebRTC is natively supported in all desktop & mobile browsers but still most major players (Hangouts, skype, Appear.in etc) ask you to download their app to use the service.
+It's 2018, WebRTC is natively supported in all desktop & mobile browsers but still, most major players (Hangouts, Skype, Appear.in etc) ask you to download their app to use the service.

 ## Hello
 Hello is a video chat app that works in most major desktop & mobile browsers.
 No Signup.
 No Downloads.
 Just video chat.